There's plenty to see and do at the estuary.

 Native.
 Not threatened.

-The grey teal is a small dabbling duck with a dark crown and a pale throat and cheek.
-The eye is red and the beak and legs are black.
-It can be distinguished from the grey and mallard ducks by its lack of face stripes and its smaller size.
+Grey Teal is a small dabbling duck with a dark crown and a pale throat and cheek.
+The eye is red, and the beak and legs are black.
+It can be distinguished from the Grey Duch and Mallards by its lack of facial stripes and its much smaller size.

-It's generally found on shallow fresh water with plenty of cover.
+It is generally found on shallow fresh water with plenty of cover.
 It flies with a quick wingbeat.
-Although it isn't a gamebird, it is often mistaken for a grey duck or shoveler and shot.
+Although it isn't a gamebird, it is often mistaken for Grey Duck or Shoveler and shot.